 “It was Malfoy,” he said through clenched teeth.
 “It had to be.”

 Theo shook his head without replying.
-Hermione knew he thought that Draco was capable of murder.
+Hermione knew he was pondering whether or not Draco was capable of murder.

 “I thought he was all talk…” she whispered after a moment.
 Theo sighed and put a hand on her knee.